Nattt0101/Nattt0101.github.io/README.md

 For the checkpoint 1, we have created the various html, css and javascript.
 We have decided to add the navigation bar on all the html except for login.html and signup.html because those 2 html will be for user to create or sign in their account to continue using the website.
 We have implemented a few features such as games (random gift generator), flip card for the contact and many other features.
 We have also created the wireframes for the html in both desktop and mobile view.</P
 <br>
 <p>
-For checkpoint 2, we have created  games, and a profile for users.
+For checkpoint 2, we have created  games, and a coupon page for users to see what coupons they have.
 We also added a signup and login page and a shopping page.
 For the games, we made a lucky spinner wheel with numbers on it.
 We also made a list of prizes you can win at the side, the list is designed by canva.
 For the signup and login page, we made it animated, which is more aesthtically pleasing and space efficient.
 For the shopping page, it includes the cart and the shop itself, which is also very space efficient and less confusing for users.
 We also implemented API for the login and sign up page.</P>
 <br>
 <p>
 For checkpoint 3, we have finished all the features and mobile views.
 We made sure that the files are properly arranged and in lower caps.
 We also ensured that everything was working well. </p>